idodavis/ck3-quieter-events/paradox-file-utils/vanilla-synchronizer/README.md

+> [!WARNING]
+> This is a personal project of mine so expect bugs and other issues until this codebase is ironed out.
+If interested in this codebase's future or want to contribute look down at [Future Plans](#future-plans)

 # Vanilla Synchronizer

-A tool for Crusader Kings III modders to easily synchronize and update modded files with the latest vanilla game files, while preserving changes to top-level entities and their comments.
+A tool for Crusader Kings III modders to easily synchronize and update modded files with the latest vanilla game (script) files, while preserving changes to top-level entities and their comments.

 ## What Does It Do?